mmisty/cypress-allure-adapter/README.pack.md

    ```

 4. no need to setup types - should be done automatically

+### To see report
+To see Allure report locally after tests were executed install `allure-commandline`: `npm i -D allure-commandline`

+and run command `allure serve`

 ### Advanced
-If you are using Cypress action 'after:spec' in plugins you
+If you are using Cypress action `after:spec` in plugins you
 can use the following configuration to have video attached to tests:

 ```javascript